Last Updated on August 30, 2024 by Rebecca Lake

 1. Invest in a programmable thermostat

 But you might have kids (like mine) who like to fiddle with the buttons.
-My son once turned the auxiliary heat on and it ran for two days straight before I realized it.
+My son once turned the emergency heat on and it ran for two days straight before I realized it.
 And that did me zero favors in the saving money department.

 Spending a few bucks on a programmable thermostat means you can set it and forget it.